The Wind-Up Bird Chronicle

 Enter password within ten seconds.

 The ten seconds started counting down on the screen.
-I changed to upper case and
+I changed to

 input the same letters: